-This article was originally published by the Finnish Institute of International Affairs (FIIA) on 9 February 2017.
+This article was originally published by the Centre for European Policy Studies (CEPS) on 5 May 2017.

-This article was originally published by Political Violence @ a Glance on 16 January 2017.
+This article was originally published by openDemocracy on 26 April 2017.

-This article was originally published by Carnegie Europe on 20 January 2017.
+This article was originally published by the Centre for European Policy Studies (CEPS) on 6 April 2017.

-This article was originally published by IPI Global Observatory on 11 January 2017.
+This article was originally published by the European Union Institute for Security Studies (EUISS) on 1 March 2017.

-This article was published by the European Council on Foreign Relations (ECFR) on 3 January 2017.
+This article was originally published by the European Council on Foreign Relations (ECFR) on 3 March 2017.

 What future for Europe does Jean Claude Juncker want?

 On 1 March 2017, President of the European Commission Jean-Claude Juncker delivered a White Paper on the future of Europe, which is meant to be discussed by governments and to encourage reflection on the role of the European Union.
 Later this month the Treaty of Rome will turn 60, but timing and context already indicate that the Commission does not believe any decisions on next steps will be taken until that anniversary is long past.
 More likely, they will wait for the dust to settle after national elections in the Netherlands, France, and Germany, and discuss the proposals towards the end of 2017.